-Table of Content
+Table of Contents

 File Eraser

-Table of Content
+Table of Contents

-External storage devices harbor your documents, pictures, videos, music and other personal files.
+External storage devices harbor your documents, pictures, videos, music, and other personal files.
 Many people use external storage media as a backup storage option for their PC.
 Nevertheless, sometimes the data in the external storage device needs to be permanently erased.

 How Simple Deletion Works on Any Storage Media?